aj5050/Spreadsheet/README.md

 	----------------------------------
 	Feb 13th: Started fixing assignment 4, downloaded new abstractSpreadsheet class for assignment 5.
 	Feb 14th: Still fixing bugs
-	Feb 15th: Started writing code for assignment 5, created new branch.
+	Feb 15th: Started writing code for assignment 5, created new branch, updated extensions so that the Regex string matched for the correct valid cells.
 	Feb 16th: Started writing XML code, confused but getting help from the T.A.s.
-Got help from the T.A.'s, finished rough draft of all methods
+Got help from the T.A.'s, finished rough draft of all methods.
+Wrote more test code and filled in the header methods.
 # Time Spent
 	Assignment 1: Estimated Hours : 17 hrs
 	Jan 11th: 1 1/2 hours